 According to the American Society of Plastic Surgeons (ASPS), the average cost of facelift surgery in 2014 was $6,550.
 This cost does not include anesthesia fees, operating room and hospital fees, or any other related expenses.

 There will be some minor discomfort following surgery.
 Any pain can be controlled with prescription medication.
 Cold compresses can be applied to the eye and cheek areas to help with any discomfort and minimize bruising.

 Who is the best candidate for facelift surgery?

-The best candidate for facelift surgery is someone who wants to address fine lines, wrinkles and sagging fat on their face and neck, is in overall good health, and has realistic expectations of the procedure.
+The best candidate for a full facelift is someone who wants to address fine lines, wrinkles, and sagging fat on their face and neck, is in overall good health, and has realistic expectations of the procedure.
 Candidates for an upper facelift or an upper facelift with FaceTite® have minimal concerns in the neck area.

 What are the risks and complications associated with facelift surgery?

 Although rare, some risks and complications associated with facelift surgery include: